Guilford’s commitment to the core values of its Quaker

 Engaged Learning with an Emphasis on Ethics

 The book Colleges that Change Lives calls Guilford a “stimulating place where the teachers care, where they expect a lot, and where they provide encouragement as well as the challenge to get young people to do things they had no idea they could do.”
-Our curriculum is writing-intensive and asks you to apply ethics and knowledge to real-life issues.
-It fosters the development of innovative leaders and communicators who excel in a variety of educational and professional fields.
+Our writing-intensive curriculum challenges you to apply ethics and knowledge to real-life issues and fosters the development of innovative leaders and communicators who learn the skills to excel in a variety of educational and professional fields.

 One Guilford grad described Guilford as a place where students question answers as much as they answer questions.
-Self-expression and communications are important to a Guilford education.
+Self-expression and communication are important pillars in a Guilford education.

 You may choose to participate in civic engagement and leadership studies through one of our leadership programs– Bonner Scholars, Quaker Leadership Scholars Program, or the Center for Principled Problem Solving.
 Prepare to be transformed.